vasilispapadakis/Assignment-Getting-and-Cleaning-Data-/CodeBook.md

 1. Merged the training dataset with the test dataset
 2. Added the subject and activity row
 3. Added names for the variables
+4. Kept only the viriables of mean and standart deviation
-4. Calculated the average of each variable for each activity and each subject and saved the result to the Mean.csv data set
+5. Calculated the average of each variable for each activity and each subject and saved the result to the Mean.csv data set